CarlosMoraRoa/ionic-pwa-starter/README.md

     })

 ### Splitpane
-Ionic [Splitpane](https://ionicframework.com/docs/api/components/split-pane/SplitPane/) is added with a directive `pwa-splitpane-max-width`, which allows you to set the max width for your splitpane.
+Ionic [Splitpane](https://ionicframework.com/docs/api/components/split-pane/SplitPane/) is added with a directive `pwa-split-pane-max-width`, which allows you to set the max width for your splitpane.
 The directive targets the child element on the `ion-split-pane` tag

     <ion-split-pane>
        <ion-menu [content]="content" [pwa-split-pane-max-width]="200">